jaredly/babytux/README.rst

 * Python (tested on 2.7.2)

-* Pyglet_ (a cross-platform windowing and multimedia library for Python)
+* Pyglet_ (a cross-platform OpenGL based windowing and multimedia library for Python)

 * Rabbyt_ (a fast 2D sprite engine using OpenGL)